13 Best Practices for a Killer Email Opt-in Form

 Of course, every time we mention best practices, I have to mention that one company’s best practice is not necessarily your own best practice.
 You’ve got to test.
 But these should give you some very good testing ideas, and point you toward which test will make the biggest difference in your opt-in form.

-1) Give them a reason.
+1) Give them a reason

 The best way to boost opt-in rates?
 It’s to offer an incentive.
 For B2Bers, that’s usually a free report, or maybe access to a white paper or a video series.
 Online tools are good alternatives too.
 So are quizzes.

-When Ascend2 did their 2015 survey of how marketers (mostly B2B marketers) are growing their email lists, two tactics rose above the rest:
+In a survey of how marketers (mostly B2B marketers) are growing their email lists, two tactics rose above the rest:

 - Website access